Skip to content

 Westchester Medical Center is the primary training site for the Pulmonary and Critical Care Medicine fellowship at Westchester Medical Center and the future home of a new Critical Care Tower, a $220 million project that will span 162,000 square feet and rise five stories.
 Learn more.
 The Westchester Medical Center experience consists of the following rotations and approximate durations over three years of training:

 Fellows assigned to all rotations other than MICU, Interventional Pulmonology, and Night Float attend weekly continuity Chest Clinic.
-Numerous options are available for elective rotations, including pulmonary hypertension, allergy/immunology, and thoracic radiology among others.
-A pulmonary rehabilitation rotation at the renowned Burke Rehabilitation Hospital is available.
+Numerous options are available for elective rotations, including pulmonary hypertension, allergy/immunology, sleep, and thoracic radiology among others.
 Scholarly initiatives are encouraged and promoted by the faculty, resulting in consistent fellow participation in international conferences and numerous fellow-authored publications in reputable journals.
 Reimbursement is provided for conference presentations, publication fees, and pulmonary board preparation.

 The fellows rotating at Westchester Medical Center attend and take part in the following conferences: